mpievolbio-scicomp/cancer_sim/paper.md

 `docs/source/include/notebooks/quickstart_example.ipynb`.
 An interactive version can be launched on the [Binder service](https://mybinder.org/v2/gh/mpievolbio-scicomp/cancer_sim.git/master?filepath=docs%2Fsource%2Finclude%2Fnotebooks%2Fquickstart_example.ipynb).

+A further notebook demonstrates the possibility to dump a simulation to disk, reload it and continue the simulation with optionally changed parameters.
+This feature could be exploited to simulate cancer dormancy with `CancerSim`.

 ### Output
 After the run has finished, all output is found in the specified output directory.